G Suite bundles a lot of great stuff.

 For the value, I do believe it’s worth every penny.

 But the costs do add up.
-Let’s say you have 5 people at your company that all need email accounts.
+Let’s say you have five people at your company that all need email accounts.
 On the G Suite Basic plan, that’s $360 per year.
-For a small business that needs to watch every dollar, $360 does make an impact.
+For a small business that needs to watch every dollar, $360 makes an impact.

 Is there a way to skip these costs entirely and get G Suite for free?

 There are three ways to get G Suite for free: